alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 ## Introduction

 ### Business Problem
 The marketing team needs to identify and collaborate with the most influential Mexican YouTubers to maximise the effectiveness of their marketing campaigns.
 Currently, they lack a comprehensive and easily accessible tool that provides insights into key metrics such as subscriber count, total views, total videos, and engagement metrics.
-This gap hinders their ability to make informed decisions about which YouTubers to partner with for optimal campaign performance
+This gap hinders their ability to make informed decisions about which YouTubers to partner with for optimal campaign performance.

 ### Goals
 1. Develop an Interactive Dashboard: Create a user-friendly dashboard using Power BI to visualise data on the top Mexican YouTubers in 2024.
 2. Data Collection and Integration: Gather comprehensive data on subscriber counts, total views, total videos, and engagement metrics for the top YouTubers in Mexico.
 3. Insight Generation: Analyse the collected data to identify trends and patterns among the top YouTubers.
 4. Support Informed Decision-Making: Equip the marketing team with actionable insights to identify the best YouTubers for collaboration.
-5. Customisable Features: Allow for customisable views and filters within the dashboard to cater to specific needs and preferences of the marketing team.
+5. Customisable Features: Allow for customisable views and filters within the dashboard to cater to the specific needs and preferences of the marketing team.

 ---
 ## Methodology